Bad Boys for Life: Plot

 Captain Howard later reveals his intentions to retire, advising Mike that he needs to find a path forward in life.
 Moments later he is assassinated by Armando.
 The captain's abrupt death pulls Marcus out of retirement, but he convinces Mike to work as a team with AMMO.
 They track down Grassie's accountant, who leads them to Lorenzo "Zway-Lo" Rodriguez.
 Infiltrating Zway-Lo's birthday party leads to a destructive car chase.
 Armando arrives in a helicopter to rescue Zway-Lo but kills him when he blocks Armando's way to shoot Mike.
 As he lines up a shot, Armando tells Mike "Hasta el fuego".
 Gunfire from Marcus creates cover for Mike, who falls into the ocean below.

 AMMO is shut down because of the failed operation.
 In private, Mike reveals to Marcus that Armando may be his son.
-He explains that, twenty-four years ago, before partnering with Marcus, Mike worked undercover in the Aretas cartel where he met Isabel.
+He explains that, twenty-five years earlier, before partnering with Marcus, Mike worked undercover in the Aretas cartel where he met Isabel.
 They fell in love and intended to run away together, using "Hasta el fuego" as a made-up secret catchphrase.
 Mike ultimately remained loyal to the police, realizing how dangerous Isabel would become.
 Despite Mike's opposition, Marcus and AMMO join him in Mexico City to confront her.

 At the abandoned hotel, Mike meets Isabel and scolds her for concealing the truth from him.
 A shootout quickly ensues between AMMO and Isabel's men.
 Marcus shoots the pilot of Isabel's escape helicopter, causing it to crash and start a fire.
 Marcus confronts Isabel, while Mike tells the truth to Armando.
-In a fit of rage, Armando beats on him, who refuses to retaliate.
-He demands the truth from Isabel, who confirms that Mike is his real father.
+In a fit of rage, Armando beats on Mike, who refuses to retaliate.
+Armando then demands the truth from Isabel, who confirms that Mike is his real father.

-Realizing the task he spent a lifetime training for was a lie, Armando tries to reason with Isabel, leading to her inadvertently shooting him while aiming for Mike.
+Realizing the task he spent a lifetime training for was a bluff, Armando tries to reason with Isabel, leading to her inadvertently shooting him while aiming for Mike.
 Enraged, Isabel attempts to shoot Mike again, but Rita shoots her, and she falls to her death into the flames below.

 Sometime later, Rita is promoted to Captain, while Mike and Marcus are placed in charge of AMMO.
-Mike visits a remorseful Armando in prison and offers him a chance to earn some redemption on a new case, which he accepts.
+Mike visits a remorseful Armando in prison and offers him a chance to earn some redemption on a new case, which he accepts gratefully.